rust-lang/book/src/ch15-00-smart-pointers.md

 The first two are the same, except for mutability: if you have a `&T`, and `T` implements `Deref` to some type `U`, you can get a `&U` transparently.
 Same for mutable references.
-The last one is more tricky: if you have a mutable reference, it will also coerece to an immutable one.
-The other case is _not_ possible though: immutable references will never coerece to mutable ones.
+The last one is more tricky: if you have a mutable reference, it will also coerce to an immutable one.
+The other case is _not_ possible though: immutable references will never coerce to mutable ones.

 The reason that the `Deref` trait is important to the smart pointer pattern is that smart pointers can then be treated like regular pointers for places that